 Statistical analyses

-We utilized log-response ratios (LRR), representing the natural logarithm of the ratio between a plot with a specific factor and that without the factor for a given vegetation characteristic, to assess the treatment effects across sites.
+We used log-response ratios (LRR), representing the natural logarithm of the ratio between a plot with a specific factor and that without the factor for a given vegetation characteristic, to assess the treatment effects across sites.
 A zero-intercept linear model was employed to compare LRRs at individual sites.
 Bertellet's and Levene's homogeneity tests were conducted for LRR comparisons of all descriptors between sites.
 In the case of the fungi treatment on woody plant density, tests revealed a lack of homogeneity in LRR values between sites.
 This discrepancy was addressed in the statistical model by incorporating the varIdent(form = ~1|site) option as weights in the gls function.
 The significance of pairwise differences between sites was assessed using post-hoc Tukey tests.

 At each elevation, a partial redundancy analysis (pRDA) was performed to evaluate the effect of biotic factors on plant community composition.
 Separate analyses on species were conducted for each altitude.
 The location dependency of individual plots/species was assessed by projecting coordinates in the ordination space (determined by the first two PCA axes) sonto the effect vector and correlating it with the trait values.